Davphla/awesome-epitech/README.md

 - ccache - A tool to cache your compilation.
 - valgrind - A tool to debug memory leaks.
 - gdb - A tool to debug your code.
-- git - A tool to manage your code.
-- criterion - A tool to test your C code.
-- doxygen - A tool to generate documentation from your code.
-- make - A tool to manage your code.
-- cmake - A tool to manage your code.

 ### Operating system